SrestMilan/python-foundation-assignments-milan-shrestha/day-01-python-foundations/README.md

 <h2>Challenges Faced</h2>
 <p>

-I faced some challenges while working with user input, logical operators, and multiple conditions.
-I learned how to correctly convert input values to integers, use the <code>and</code> operator for multiple conditions, and apply conditional statements to determine the correct result.
+I faced some challenges while working through these exercises, particularly with converting user input strings into integers for accurate numeric comparisons.
+I also struggled with applying the logical "and" operator correctly to combine multiple conditions, and with structuring if-elif-else chains in the right order to avoid incorrect classifications.
+Cleaning inconsistently formatted text before applying string methods was tricky as well, and I found writing ternary expressions and validating file extensions with case-sensitive input took extra care to get right.
 </p>

 </body>